causalNLP/causal-agent/docs/source/theory/causal_inference_basics.rst

 Causal Inference Basics
 =======================

-This guide introduces the fundamental concepts of causal inference with a focus on how automated analysis systems like CAIS approach causal questions.
+This guide introduces the fundamental concepts of causal inference with a focus on how automated analysis systems like Causal Agent approach causal questions.
 Whether you're new to causal inference or want to understand how AI agents make causal decisions, this section provides the essential foundation.

 What is Causal Inference?
 -------------------------